DarioBeneventi/DevOps_SQL_Login/README.md

 # DevOps

-Repository with all the code used for the DevOps labs
+This repository contains the code of a web app used for the DevOps labs at Odisee